matthiasn/BirdWatch/README.md

 BirdWatch is a reactive web application for visualizing a stream of live Tweets making use of **[AngularJS](http://angularjs.org)**, **[BootStrap](http://getbootstrap.com)**, **[Crossfilter](http://square.github.io/crossfilter/)**, **[D3.js](http://d3js.org)**, **[ElasticSearch](http://www.elasticsearch.org)** and **[Play Framework](http://www.playframework.com)** (in alphabetical order).

+**EDIT 04/2014:** For comparing frameworks, there is now also a **[ReactJS](http://facebook.github.io/react/)** version in addition to the AngularJS version.
+A detailed blog post will follow shortly.
+In this version there is a trend-aware bar chart built entirely with React, without relying on D3.js.
+That chart will be the topic of yet another article soon.

 ![Screenshot](./docs/screenshot.png)

 Here is an overview of the information flow in the system: